 From the Virgin Australia website

+“Airline bassinet seats are available onboard all international long haul flights and on domestic flights operated by A330 aircraft.
 Bassinets are limited, so please request a bassinet for your infant at the time of booking.
 Pre-allocation of bassinets is on a first come, first served basis.
-Please contact our Guest Contact Centre to request a bassinet”.
+Please contact Guest Contact Centre to request a bassinet”.

 Airbus A330 Maximum weight of baby 11 kg (24.25lb)